-First the seeds and stems are removed from the peppers, then rinsed, cut lengthwise and fried in a pan with the butter on our disposal.
+First, the seeds and stems are removed from the peppers, then rinsed, cut lengthwise, and fried in a pan with the butter on our disposal.
 After tomatoes are peeled and cut into pieces.
 Having finished with this, tomatoes are added to the pan where the peppers are fried with the butter.
 The mass should be stirred up to the point where peppers start to become gold and the mass become denser.
-At this point, the pan is removed from the medium-heat fire and spices (chili sauce or parsley depending on one’s taste) are added.
+At this point, the pan is removed from the medium-heat fire, and spices (chili sauce or parsley depending on one’s taste) are added.
 Then the curd/ cheese and the eggs are added while stirring.
-The mass is ready to be served and everyone may garnish it with other spices, more fried peppers or more grated cheese.
-If one wants it to be spicy they may add tabasco despite of the fact that this way the dish would lose its authentic touch.
+The mass is ready to be served and everyone may garnish it with other spices, more fried peppers, or more grated cheese.
+If one wants it to be spicy they may add tabasco despite the fact that this way the dish would lose its authentic touch.

 Photo credits: F_A (Flickr)

 Serving for 2 – INGREDIENTS

 1 packet of pastry leaves (as this saves time instead of making the dough yourself)